NerdfighterSean/bitcoin-tipping-extension/specialcases.md

 https://www.youtube.com/inbox?action_compose=1&to_users=EdandEthan&to_subject=x&to_message=x

 This requires special handling.
+Youtube doesn't support the subject and message in the url.
 When on this page, https://www.youtube.com/inbox?action_compose=1

 see if the url contains the parameter to_subject.
 If so, take the parameter from the url and fill out the field.